 Following residency, Dr. Saleh was selected to complete a fellowship in sports medicine at Stanford University, where he assisted in the care of the San Francisco 49ers as well as the university’s men’s and women’s athletic teams, including the Stanford football team.
 Dr. Saleh then completed an additional fellowship focusing on the surgery of the shoulder and elbow.
 His time was split between Stanford University and traveling to several other sites where he studied various techniques from experts in the field in Boston, Chicago, San Francisco, and Europe.

-Dr. Saleh enjoys woodworking, cycling, playing guitar, and hiking with his wife, son, and two dogs.
+Dr. Saleh enjoys woodworking, cycling, playing guitar, and hiking with his wife, children, and two dogs.